Courses included in this session are Accounting and Finance, Accounting and Management and Forensic Accounting.

 You’ll also see our Formula Student area and find out more about how you could get involved in designing, building and racing a Formula Student car in a national motorsport competition.

 At our English Open Day you will meet teaching staff who specialise in Literature, Language, TESOL and Creative Writing.

 Get a taste of what it is like to practice law in our state-of-the-art Moot Court.
-You’ll hear all about how we can support your route into the legal profession through qualifying law degrees, industry links, placement opportunities and our very own Legal and Financial Advice Clinic.
+You’ll hear all about how we can support your route into the legal profession through qualifying law degrees, industry links, placement opportunities, employability initiatives and our very own Legal and Financial Advice Clinic.

 Find out more about how you can explore a child’s development from a range of perspectives including their learning and behaviour.
 You’ll have the chance to try out some of our interactive learning experiences, tour our facilities, meet the course team and talk to some of our current students.
 We have also planned tours of our laboratories and our two clinics, Analysis Clinic and the Dyscovery Centre, where you can gain valuable work experience as part of your course.

 If you envisage yourself making a difference to your local community through public services, this is the session for you.

 You will find out more about how our courses reflect the real world, our links with practitioners in the wider policy world and the variety of roles open to graduates who want to make an impact at a national or even global level.